I don’t think anyone likes to be angry.

 Or your stress levels build up to a level which adds to what you are angry about at the moment.
 So it’s not just about your partner’s untidy habits, what else is going on that you haven’t spoken up about?

 Part of integrating your anger is becoming attuned to the internal alarm so that you can say ‘Ouch, that hurt!’ and reset.

 You can do this because anger is an emotion; it’s energy moving in the body.
 You feel it.
-The knot in the stomach, the pounding of the heart, trembling, tearfulness, the feeling of heaviness or depression.
+Maybe it’s the knot in your stomach, the pounding heart, trembling, tearfulness, the feeling of heaviness or depression.
 This energy needs to be processed and moved through the body.

 Because if your anger isn’t integrated and expressed it leaks out anyway; here’s how:

 - Telling double-edged jokes at your partners’ expense